Blog Influencers How To Find Brand Ambassadors For Your Niche

 The last step brands looking for ambassadors use is measuring their success.
 After all, running these campaigns can be expensive.

-To do this, you can leverage relevant key performance indicators (KPIs).
+To do this, you can leverage relevant key performance indicators (KPIs), such as performance data.
 These should reflect the goals of your campaign.
 Suitable metrics include:

 Decent tools include: